jakutis/httpinvoke/kanban.markdown

 # To do

+    Goal:  check correctness of asynchronicity in promise implementation, try to find official tests of Promises/A+ To do: Tue Jun  3 13:35:39 UTC 2014

     Goal:  investigate why Kindle and Android-2.3.3 fails Content-Encoding=deflate tests To do: Mon Jun  2 18:07:09 UTC 2014